 The bunny art above the crib is something Lori found at a local store called Strawberry Fields, but the cool thing is that it’s actually by a local artist that John and I met at the craft fair last year.
 It’s a small world, eh?
-We love her stuff (Clara has the same bunny ).
+We love her stuff (Clara has the same bunny in the hall).
 And how cute is that felt mobile?
 It was an Etsy find.

 Lori also got these cute book shelves on Etsy.
 I love the hot pink color and the way they play with the side table that Lori painted with a hot pink top.
 And that h rocker below them is also a Craigslist find.

 Owen’s room is awesome too.
 We were especially into this giant piece of art over his crib, which was actually a large piece of fabric that Lori stretched over a canvas and stapled around the back.
 It totally looks like a giant painting, right?
-The fabric is for anyone wondering (it’s out of stock, but hopefully that link and the name might help you track it down on ebay or from another fabric wholesaler if you’re interested?).
+The fabric is Marimekko for anyone wondering (it’s out of stock, but hopefully that link and the name might help you track it down on ebay or from another fabric wholesaler if you’re interested?).

 There are sets of pretty pocket doors in a few places, like this one that looks into the guest room.